ascmitc/mhl/README.md

 with records for all hashed files.
 The command compares the hashes against the hashes stored in previous generations if available.

+In general, the following options can be added to the command:
+- v, --verbose: this option should be set in order to obtain a verbose output.
+Otherwise there will be no output with information about the MHL file creation process
+- h, --hash_format: Specifies the algorithm with which the hash is to be generated.
+The following values are allowed: md5, sha1, xxh128, xxh3, xxh64, c4
+- n, --no_directory_hashes: Skip creation of directory hashes, only reference directories without hash
+- dr, --detect_renaming: enables the detection of renamed files based on their hash value

 #### `create` default behavior (for file hierarchy, with completeness check)

 The `create` command traverses through a folder hierarchy (such as a folder with media files, a camera card, or an